 Most HVAC systems we grew up with had one speed on their AC system.
 The system was either “on” or “off.”
 Newer models have multiple speeds so that your system uses just the air conditioning or heating that is needed.
 These types of systems are typically much more efficient than older equipment.

 A next-level above this is a variable-speed system that has basically infinite speeds available.
 It’s much smarter than equipment installed a decade ago and it sips electricity, only using what it needs to keep the indoor temperature and humidity levels where you want them.

 Benefits of Variable Speed Systems for HVAC Replacement

 We highly recommend investing in a variable-speed HVAC system (but even a multi-speed system is good).
-Variable-speed refers to the technology in the compressor of your system, which can slow down or speed up the unit.
+Variable-speed refers to the technology in your system’s compressor, which can slow down or speed up the unit.
 It ensures that your desired temperature is met while streamlining the workload of the entire system.
-When it clicks on, it might only be running at half capacity if that is all the cooling you need.
+It might only be running at half capacity if that is all the cooling you need.
 You can see very quickly how this could save you money over the long haul.

 For that reason, you can expect your HVAC system to run better and for longer.
 Pair that with a high-quality maintenance program, and your system will be humming along for a long time to come.

 Even better, is that regular maintenance can prevent several common problems and save you money due to their tremendous efficiency.
 You’ll have more room in your budget for other expenses.

 Did you know that an HVAC system can last up to 15 years with proper maintenance?
 Even though the system can last up to a decade and a half, very few ever make it that far.

 Regular HVAC Maintenance Keeps HVAC Systems Going Longer